peregrineshahin/ChessProgrammingWiki/content/Transposition_TableBucket.md

 ### Bucket Systems

 This family of strategies is similar to the two-tier system, but any number of tiers (known as "buckets") can be used (typically the number is based on the size of a cacheline).
-The difference is that the buckets are not specific to one consideration, but rather the new entry overwrites the entry in the bucket with the lowest depth [[23]](#cite_note-23) .
+The difference is that the buckets are not specific to one consideration, but rather the new entry overwrites the entry in the bucket with the lowest depth <a id="cite-note-23" href="#cite-ref-23">[23]</a> .